krattan406/workshops/1_MongoDB/README.md

 7 directories, 9 files

-### Create a recipe file where I will enter the resources and actions to perform on each resource to install mongoldb.
+#### Create a recipe file where I will enter the resources and actions to perform on each resource to install mongoldb.

-### Now run the Cookbook:
+#### Now run the Cookbook:
 [root@osboxes recipes]# chef-client --local-mode default.rb

-### RESULT - 5X unsuccessful runs with errors - please see unsucessful_runs.txt, with possible issues and solutions.
+#### RESULT - 5X unsuccessful runs with errors - please see unsucessful_runs.txt, with possible issues and solutions.

+# MongoDb install Chef Recipe

 default.rb

-##
-#Cookbook:: mongodb
+Cookbook:: mongodb
-#Recipe:: default
+Recipe:: default

-#
-#Copyright:: 2018, The Authors, All Rights Reserved.
+Copyright:: 2018, The Authors, All Rights Reserved.

-#add yum clean all.
-#yum update

 yum_repository 'mongodb' do
 	description "MongoDB Repository"